-Physical inactivity is estimated to cause 3.2m deaths globally each year, but in Derbyshire only six out of 10 people do the recommended amount of activity of 150 minutes per week.
+Physical inactivity is estimated to cause 3.2 million deaths globally each year, but in Derbyshire only six out of 10 people do the recommended amount of activity of 150 minutes per week.

 According to the PHE Health Profile 2014, rates of obesity (24.7%) in Derbyshire are higher than the national average, and this can lead to serious long term conditions such as diabetes or heart disease.

 Regular activity will help ward off disease, help you stay independent, reduce the risk of falls and give you more energy - but most of all it can be great fun.

 Derbyshire is a great place for physical activity with country parks, trails, hills, reservoirs, woodland and parks.
 From walking, running, cycling to climbing swimming and hang-gliding, there is something for everyone.